smcgdub/MS4_In_Safe_Hands/README.md

 3. If yes: remove it from the wish list
 4. If no: add it to wishlist

 * Effectively we are just creating an IF statement.
-Clicking the button will change display depending on wishlist ("Add to wishlist" if not in the list, "remove from wishlist" if it is in the wishlist) I had begun this feature but didn't want to leave none functioning code in the project during assesement so i have listed below the code i had been working on so far.
+Clicking the button will change display depending on wishlist ("Add to wishlist" if not in the list, "remove from wishlist" if it is in the wishlist) I had begun this feature but didn't want to leave none functioning code in the project during assessment so i have listed below the code i had been working on so far.

 `{% if user.is_authenticated %}`<br><br>
 `<span class="horiz-bar">| </span>`<br>